storj/storj/docs/design/satellite-svc-separation.md

 ## Background

-Currently all Satellite services run in a single binary in a single container.
+Currently all Satellite services run in a single binary in a single process.
 While this is great for development, this is bad for scaling.

 ### Current Satellite design

-Currently the Satellite is a single binary made of up the following services:
+Currently the Satellite is a single binary made of up the following parts:

 #### overlay
-The overlay cache maintains critical information about nodes in the network (via the nodes table in Satellite.DB).
+The overlay maintains critical information about nodes in the network (via the nodes table in satellite.DB).
 One important use of overlay is to help select which storage nodes to upload files to.

 #### metainfo
 Metainfo is responsible for all things related to the metainfo stored for each file on the network.
 The metainfo system is currently composed of the following parts:

-1) metainfoDB, a key/value store with segment path names as the key and a pointer as the value,
+1) metainfo database, which stores data about buckets, objects and segments.

-2) metainfo loop which iterates over all the key/values in metainfoDB,
+2) metainfo loop which iterates over all the data in metainfo database.

-3) metainfo endpoint which creates the public RPCs for creating/deleting metainfo,
+3) metainfo endpoint which creates the public RPCs for creating/deleting metainfo.

-4) metainfo service.
+4)  metainfo service, which ensures proper access to metainfo database and simplifies modification for other services.

 #### orders
 Orders is responsible for creating/managing orders that the satellite issues for a file upload/download.
 Orders are used to keep track of how much bandwidth was used to upload/download a file.
 This data is used to pay storage nodes for bandwidth usage and to charge the uplinks.
 See this [doc on the lifecycle of data](https://github.com/storj/docs/blob/master/code/payments/Accounting.md#lifecycle-of-the-data) related to accounting which includes orders.

 #### audit
 Audit performs audits of the storage nodes to make sure the data they store is still retrievable.
 The audit system is currently made up of an audit service that runs on an interval performing audits on a segment at a time.
-The result of the audits are reported to the overlay service to store in node table in Satellite.DB.
+The result of the audits are reported to the overlay service to store in node table in satellite.DB.
 See [docs on audit](https://github.com/storj/docs/blob/master/code/audits/audit-service.md) for more details.

 #### repair
-Repair loops over the metainfoDB and checks if a segment is injured, if it is injured, its added to the repair queue and a repairer later fixes it.
-If its unable to be repaired then its added to irreparabledb.
-The irreparable loop later iterates over this table and attempts to re-repair these injured segments.
+Repair searches metainfo for injured segments and adds them to the repair queue.
+Repairer picks segments from queue and tries to fix them.
+When repair fails, then the segment is added to irreparable database.
 The repair system is currently made of 4 parts and 2 DBs (db tables).
 The 4 parts are 1) repair observer (contains ReliabilityCache) 2) irreparable loop 3) repairer 4) repair queue.
 The 2 DBs are 1) injuredsegment (repair queue) table in satellite.DB 2) and irreparabledb table in satellite.DB

 #### garbage collection (GC)
-GC consults with the metainfoDB, the source of truth for what data should be on the network, then with this info creates lists of what data each storage node should have and sends those lists to their respective storgae node.
-The storage nodes can then delete any data that they are storing that is no longer in the GC list.
+GC iterates over the metainfo and creates a list for each storage node.
+It sends these list to storage nodes, who can delete all pieces missing from the list.
 See [GC design doc](https://github.com/storj/storj/blob/master/docs/design/garbage-collection.md) for more details.

 #### accounting
-Accounting includes tally and rollup service along with the live accounting cache.
-The function of accounting is to calculate what to charge Uplinks for their usage and also what to pay storage nodes for their contributions to the network.
+Accounting calculates how much uplinks use storage and how much storage nodes store data.
 See [docs on accounting](https://github.com/storj/docs/blob/master/code/payments/Accounting.md) for more details.

 #### console
 Console provides the web UI for the Satellite where users can create new accounts/projects/apiKeys needed for uploading/downloading to the network.

 #### mail
-Mail sends email for the console UI.
+`mail` service sends emails.
+Currently it's used by console UI.

 #### marketing
 Marketing provides a private web UI for the the marketing admins for referral program.

 #### nodestats
-Nodestats makes it so that storagenodes can ask the satellite for info about itself, for example, it can ask for stats on reputation and accounting storage usage.
+Nodestats allows storage nodes to ask information about themselves from the satellite.
+For example, it can ask for stats on reputation and accounting storage usage.

 #### inspectors
-Inspectors are exposed on a private port and provide a way to get data about certain systems.
+Inspectors allow private diagnostics on certain systems.
 The following inspectors currently exist: overlay inspector, health inspector, and irreparable inspector.

 #### kademlia
 Kademlia, discovery, bootstrap, and vouchers are being removed and not included in this doc.
 See [kademlia removal design doc](https://github.com/storj/storj/blob/master/docs/design/kademlia-removal.md) for more details.

-#### PRC endpoints
+#### GPRC endpoints
-The Satellite has the following RPC endpoints:
+The Satellite has the following GRPC endpoints:
 - Public: metainfo, nodestats, orders, overlay (currently part of kademlia, but may be added here)
 - Private: inspectors